yiisoft/yii-middleware/README.md

 ### `Locale`

-Supports locale-based routing and configures translator and URL generator.
+Supports locale-based routing and configures URL generator.

 > Info: You should place this middleware before `Route` middleware in the middleware list.